August 13, 2016:

 The Araku Valley has witnessed a sweeping change in the fortunes of tribal communities since the Coffee Board successfully shifted them to coffee cultivation through sustained efforts.
 Arabica coffee grown in the valley is getting a premium price on National Commodity and Derivative Exchange Limited (NCDEX).
 Within a week, the Girijan Cooperative Corporation (GCC) sold 700 million tonnes of clean Arabica coffee grown in the region.

 According to Mr. A S P S Ravi Prakash, Vice Chairman and Managing Director, GCC, Araku coffee has witnessed sales of nearly 70 MT per day and is being sold at a premium as compared to other Arabica coffees in India.

-Mr N Chandrababu Naidu, CM of Andhra Pradesh has also promised that the government will aggressively promote organic coffee from the Araku region in domestic and international markets.
-He stated that plans have been laid out to invest Rs 530 crore to promote cultivation of coffee in 1 lakh additional acres in the valley, which will also help boost the incomes of Girijans.
-The CM also promised to improve tourism in the beautiful valley and set up more infrastructure including schools, colleges and educational facilities.
+Mr. N Chandrababu Naidu, CM of Andhra Pradesh, has also promised that the government will aggressively promote organic coffee from the Araku region in domestic and international markets.
+He stated that plans had been laid out to invest Rs 530 crore in developing the cultivation of coffee in 1 lakh additional acres in the valley, which will also help boost the incomes of Girijans.
+The CM also promised to improve tourism in the beautiful valley and set up more infrastructure, including schools, colleges, and educational facilities.